 Safe Paws

-Focusing on the crucial role of sterilization and neutering, my intent is to create an empathetic visual narrative that resonates with viewers and unveils the vital role that responsible cat population management plays in ensuring the well-being of feline communities.
+This photographic project, made in collaboration with the Stichting Amsterdamse Zwerfkatten (SAZ), aims to shed light on the urgent importance of caring for and protecting stray cats.
+Focusing on the crucial role of sterilization and neutering, I intend to create an empathetic visual narrative that resonates with viewers and unveils the vital role that responsible cat population management plays in ensuring the well-being of feline communities.

 In the Netherlands, the issue of stray and feral cats is significant, and they often face harsh living conditions.
 Moreover, unrestricted breeding can exacerbate the overpopulation problem, leading also to the necessity of having to resort, sometimes, to euthanasia.

-Drawing inspiration from photographers like Jo-Anne McArthur, the project seeks to connect emotionally with the audience focusing on environmental portraits of felines while underscoring the consequences of neglecting sterilization and castration.
-By showcasing the dedicated care provided by the SAZ I aim to inform the audience about the vital role played by animal welfare organisations.
+The project seeks to connect emotionally with the audience focusing on environmental portraits of felines while underscoring the consequences of neglecting sterilization and castration.
+By showcasing the dedicated care provided by SAZ I aim to inform the audience about the vital role played by animal welfare organisations.
+The photographs are complemented by some captions, offering insights into the challenges faced by cats.

-To stabilize and reduce the stray and feral cat population while improving their welfare
+To stabilize and reduce the stray and feral cat population while improving their welfare the Trap-Neuter-Return (TNR) program is very effective.

 Neutering and spaying can improve a cat’s health and longevity.